graphicscorelab/graphicscorelab.github.io/README.md

 # concept

 Graphic Score Laboratory is a cross-disciplinary workshop for people who play music (*score players*) and people who work with visual media (*score makers*).
 Score makers bring selected visual media to display in the space for score players to interpret as graphic musical scores.
+Through this format, Graphic Score Laboratory functions as a meeting space for artists and musicians.

 # FAQ